 At a fundamental level everything that is seen on a display device is represented as either a vector or raster image.
-These images can be stored as stand alone documents or embedded in a much more complex document format capable of containing many other types of information.
+These images can be stored as stand alone documents or embedded within a more complex document format capable of containing many other types of information.

 A raster image's structure closely matches it's representation as shown on modern display hardware; the image is represented as a grid of filled square "pixels".
-Each pixel is the same size and contains information describing its colour.
-This representation is simple and also well suited to storing images as produced by cameras and scanners[?].
+Each pixel is considered to be a filled square of the same size and contains information describing its colour.
+This representation is simple and also well suited to storing images as produced by cameras and scanners.

 The drawback of raster images is that by their very nature there can only be one level of detail.
-Figures 2.1 and 2.2 attempt to illustrate this by comparing raster images to vector images in a similar way to Worth and Packard[12].
+Figures 3.1 and 3.2 attempt to illustrate this by comparing raster images to vector images in a similar way to Worth and Packard[14].

-Consider the right side of Figure 2.1.
+Consider the right side of Figure 3.1.
 This is a raster image which should be recognisable as an animal defined by fairly sharp edges.
-Figure 2.2 shows that zooming on the animal's face causes these edges to appear jagged.
+Figure 3.2 shows that zooming on the animal's face causes these edges to appear jagged.
 There is no information in the original image as to what should be displayed at a larger size, so each square shaped pixel is simply increased in size.
-A blurring effect will probably be visible in most PDF viewers; the software has attempted to make the "edge" appear more realistic using a technique called "antialiasing" which averages neighbouring pixels in the original image in order to generate extra pixels in the scaled image[?].1
+A blurring effect will probably be visible in most PDF viewers; the software has attempted to make the "edge" appear more realistic using a technique called "antialiasing" (See Section 3.2.1).1

-In contrast, the left sides of Figures 2.1 and 2.2 are a vector image.
+In contrast, the left sides of Figures 3.1 and 3.2 are a vector image.
 A vector image contains information about a number of geometric shapes.
 To display this image on modern display hardware, the coordinates are transformed according to the view and then the image is converted into a raster like representation.
-Whilst the raster image merely appears to contain edges, the vector image actually contains information about these edges, meaning they can be displayed "infinitely sharply" at any level of detail[?] - or they could be if the coordinates are stored with enough precision (see Section ??).
-Thus, vector images are well suited to high quality digital art2 and text[?].
+Whilst the raster image merely appears to contain edges, the vector image actually contains information about these edges, meaning they can be displayed "infinitely sharply" at any level of detail[?]- or they could be if the coordinates are stored with enough precision (see Section ??).
+Thus, vector images are well suited to high quality digital art2 and text.